karo-txs/Pavo/README.md

 - [JavaJRE] - used to run Java platform applications
 - [Scene Builder] - generates FXML, an XML-based markup language that enables users to define an application's user interface, separately from the application logic.
 - [JavaFX] - java-based multimedia software platform for creating and making rich Internet applications available.
+- [RichTextFX] - provides a text area for JavaFX with API to style ranges of text.
+It is intended as a base for rich-text editors and code editors with syntax highlighting.

 ## Accepted Tokens